 STUDENT BLOG: Life as a new student in RGS sixth form

 Joining a new school in sixth form can feel daunting.
-AVA EDWARDS, who is studying geography, French, English literature and RE at A-level and hopes to become a lawyer, reveals what the experience has been like for her and how she now can’t imagine being anywhere else
+AVA EDWARDS, who aims to become a lawyer, reveals what a positive experiencer it was for her

 AFTER having an extended six-month summer break, you can imagine how nervous I felt about joining a new school for sixth form.
-But now I have been at Ripon Grammar School for a full term, I can’t imagine going anywhere else.
+But once I had been at Ripon Grammar School for a full term, I couldn’t imagine going anywhere else.

 I previously attended school in Harrogate, but decided to join Ripon Grammar for sixth form after hearing numerous good remarks about it.